pantrypoints/sp/content/en/research/countries/china/xi/chapter-13e.md

 sense of urgency that time does not wait for us and only seize the day.

 The people's army has taken firm steps on the road of strengthening the army with Chinese characteristics.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has focused on realizing the Chinese dream and the dream of strengthening the army
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has focused on realizing the Chinese dream and the dream of strengthening the army

 Comprehensively grasp the general international and domestic trends, closely focus on building a